-As mothers day approaches I could not find a more fitting way to honor my mother and share her story.
+As mothers day approaches I could not find a more fitting way to honor my mother, a breast cancer survivor, and share her story.

 My Breast Cancer Story